Teuton-Roy/JobApplication/README.md

 Because, have some modularity in my code-base, so I can separate the interface and the implementation. for that I created Implementation package and job_service_impl class.

 * Problem_1: When I created a Job without [job_id] it take  the parameter null in job, without a job_id it need to show output error or anything else....??

+* Solution:
+1. Create a class variable called [nextId].

+2. This variable which used to keep track of job_id that I have in my application.
+And, it will do is, set current id to job object then it will increment by 1.
+3. Also, this will help with no duplicate job_id in my job[every I create new job, job_id will be unique].